 Beans are self-pollinating although they can rarely cross from insects so it’s best to plant different varieties 100ft. apart if at all possible.
 Harvest the seed about 6 weeks after you’ve harvested your beans for eating, the seed is usually ripe if it rattles in the pod, the pods are brown and dry.
 Pull up the entire plant by the roots.
 Hang the plants upside down in a cool, dark, and dry place for 1-2 weeks.
 When they are hard and dry, remove them from the pods by threshing.
 Or place the beans in a bag and walk on them.
 Don’t be to rough on them or you may damage the embryo.
 When the beans are out of the pods, winnow.
 Store in a bag or jar but not a sealed container.
 Seeds are harvested ANNUALLY.

 Introduced in 1897 by Peter Henderson & Company.
-Shiny black seeds in 6″ pods.
+Shiny heirloom black bean seeds in 6″ pods.
 A great dual purpose variety, use for fresh snap beans or dry soup beans.
 Prolific and dependable.
 Tolerant of cool temperatures.
 Bush habit, snap or dry

 Maturity: 50-55 days